 You will likely have five GCSEs including Maths and English and a relevant Level 2 qualification.

 Apprentices without English or Maths at Level 2 must achieve this prior to taking the end-point assessment.

-You will be constantly assessed by various means.
+You will be constantly assessed by various methods.

-You can progress to the Level 4 Diploma in Advanced AAT Accountancy.
+You can progress to the Level 4 Apprenticeship (Professional Accounting Taxation Technician or Actuarial Technician).

 As a Customer Service apprentice, Natasha Thomas sailed into a new career with classic narrow boat company Avante.

 Her placement with the Willington firm – which involved helping run the office, liaising with customers from around the world, inspecting the boats and even driving them occasionally under supervision – led directly to the offer of a full-time job.

 Natasha’s success was supported by the NVQ in Customer Service she took at Derby College during her placement.